 Tax credits for cross-border workers

-You could get Working Tax Credit if either of the following applies:
+You could get Working Tax Credit if

 - you live in the South and travel to work in the North - you actually have to do your work in the North (UK), not just work for an employer based in the UK.